The Fan (1996 film): Production

+During a prescreeening of the film, representatives of Major League Baseball and the San Francisco Giants expressed unhappiness with the profanity and violence depicted in the film.
+They asked for at least a dozen changes be made before its scheduled release date in which Tristar Pictures took in consideration while maintaining the integrity of the project.
+Rayburn was intended to be an analogue of Barry Bonds, and Giants players shot cameo appearances in the film which were not included.
+Exteriors were shot at Candlestick Park, while Anaheim Stadium doubled for some inside the ballpark shots.

 According to director Tony Scott, Brad Pitt, Al Pacino and Wesley Snipes wanted to play the role of Gil.

 Music

 Soundtrack

-The Fan is the soundtrack to the 1996 film The Fan.
+The Fan: Music from the Motion Picture is the soundtrack to the 1996 film The Fan.
 It was released on August 20, 1996, through TVT Records and is a combination of electronic and hip hop music.